 Designed to solve challenges

 Danfoss Power Solutions has released the MC018 high-current controller as part of the PLUS+1® microcontrollers family.
-Designed to solve many challenges customers face with controlling high-current devices — such as excessive noise, moderate pin/controller power and lack of intelligent capabilities — MC018 has set a new market standard.
+Designed to solve many challenges customers face with controlling high-current devices MC018 has set a new market standard.
+Some of these challenges are excessive noise, moderate pin/controller power and lack of intelligent capabilities.

 “The MC018 high-current controller is providing a more powerful, intelligent and focused solution for controlling high-current applications,” said Evangel Zhang, EC Global Product Marketing Manager with Danfoss Power Solutions.
 “It will greatly help customers looking to implement electrification by bringing high-current control to a new level.”

 In comparison to other controllers currently available on the market, MC018 offers more power and intelligent features at a competitive price.
 Its innovative features enable customers to lower overall system and maintenance costs while boosting the efficiency of their machines.

 Reduce costs while improving performance